 - Add in some food coloring.
 Gel food coloring is a great way to get vibrant colors in this frosting recipe.

 Tips and Tricks for this Soft Cut Out Sugar Cookie Recipe

-Here are the cliff notes to make sure these turn out perfect.
+Here are the cliff notes to make sure these frosted sugar cookies turn out perfect.

 - Properly measure your flour.
 Read above on how to do that.
-It’s my first question when a cookie recipe doesn’t turn out.
+It’s my first question for a reader when a cookie recipe doesn’t turn out.